psychopy/psychopy/docs/source/general/prefs.rst

 	    When the window is created, should the frame of the window and the mouse pointer be visible.
 If set to False then both will be hidden.

 paths (paths):
     Paths for additional Python packages can be specified.
-See more information :ref:`here<addModules>`.
+See more :ref:`information on paths here <addModules>`.

 flac audio compression (flac):
     Set flac audio compression.